 - Space-saving: 'double decker' 100mm x 266mm module allows six Clip N Key V221 8G in 2U (three in 1U and one in desk top box)

-- Flexible control: MultiLogo Control Software, board edge, GPI, frame integrated control panel, VisionPanel remote control panel, SNMP or Statesman Lite PC software or the web browser-based VisionWeb Control
+- Flexible control: MultiLogo Control Software, board edge, GPI, frame integrated control panel, VisionPanel remote control panel, SNMP, ASCII and JSON protocols or Statesman Lite PC software or the web browser-based VisionWeb Control

 - Five year warranty (with product registration)